oakj/pseudo/frontend/documentation/build.md

 ### Unorganized Notes

 EAS build uses the latest git commit to build the app.
 This caused an issue for us when setting up EAS builds because we never commiited the change.

+***will `npx expo run:android` automatically use the latest eas build?***
+If you want to install and run the latest EAS build, you have a few options:
+Download the APK directly from EAS (from your build page on Expo's website) and install it:
+Use the EAS CLI to download and install the latest build:
+If you're using internal distribution, you can install it directly from EAS:
+Remember that EAS builds (cloud builds) and local development builds (npx expo run:android) are separate build processes.
+The local command will always create a new build on your machine rather than using an existing EAS build.

+***Does the local command use my code repository in its current state, or does it use the latest git commit?***

+The local command npx expo run:android uses your code repository in its current state - exactly as it exists on your local filesystem.
+It will include:
+All your current changes
+Uncommitted changes
+Untracked files
+Changes that aren't pushed to git
+This is different from EAS builds, which build from your git repository and require you to commit and push your changes before building.
+So if you want to test local changes quickly, npx expo run:android is perfect as it will reflect exactly what's in your working directory right now, regardless of git status.

+***Does `npx expo run:android` rebuild everything, including native packages?***

+npx expo run:android is smart about what it rebuilds:
+For JavaScript/TypeScript code:
+Always rebuilds to ensure latest changes are included Uses Metro bundler to handle the JS bundle
+For native code:
+Only rebuilds native modules if there are changes to native dependencies or configurations Changes that trigger native rebuilds include:
+Modifications to android/ directory
+Changes to native dependencies in package.json
+Changes to app.json/app.config.js
+Running npx expo prebuild